jeremythille/Wsync/README.md

   // Extensions ignored during ANALYSIS only, to speed analysis up (but they will be synced anyway).
   excludedExtensions: ["qzx", "zxq", "jqv", "vqx"],

-  // Folders ignored during ANALYSIS only, to speed analysis up (but they will be synced anyway).
-Just folder names, without paths
+  // Folders ignored during ANALYSIS only, to speed analysis up (but they will be synced anyway)
-  excludedFolders: ["doNotSyncThisFolder"],
+  excludedFoldersFromAnalysis: ["doNotAnalyzeThisFolder"],

-}
+  // Folders ignored from analysis AND sync excludedFoldersFromSync : ["doNotAnalyzeNorSyncThisFolder"] }
 ```